Skip to main content

 Sharing parts of your review with a trusted friend, partner, or mentor can be very valuable.
 External perspective helps catch blind spots you might miss on your own, and having someone who knows your goals increases accountability and follow-through.
 You do not need to share everything, but selective sharing strengthens the process.

-Turn Your Review Into Action
+What is Turn Your Review Into Action?

 Once you've completed your annual review, use these free tools to translate insights into plans:

-Start Your Review Today
+What is Start Your Review Today?

 The best time to do an annual review was before setting your New Year's goals.
 The second best time is now.